nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p138 -->
 Start by **seeking God’s guidance through prayer**.
-God is the ultimate source of your purpose and calling (<span class="x-scripture" data-type="ref" data-book="Jeremiah" data-chapter="29" data-verses="11" data-lang="en" data-version="NKJV">Jeremiah 29:11</span>).
+God is the ultimate source of your purpose and calling (<span class="x-scripture" data-type="ref" data-book="JER" data-chapter="29" data-verses="11" data-lang="en" data-version="NKJV">Jeremiah 29:11</span>).
 Pray regularly for clarity about how you can serve in the church, asking Him to reveal your spiritual gifts and passions.
-Trust that He will direct your steps as you surrender your plans to His will (<span class="x-scripture" data-type="ref" data-book="Proverbs" data-chapter="3" data-verses="5-6" data-lang="en" data-version="NKJV">Proverbs 3:5-6</span>).
+Trust that He will direct your steps as you surrender your plans to His will (<span class="x-scripture" data-type="ref" data-book="PRO" data-chapter="3" data-verses="5-6" data-lang="en" data-version="NKJV">Proverbs 3:5-6</span>).

 <!-- p139 -->
 **Study the Word of God** to deepen your understanding of the church’s mission and your role within it.
-Key passages such as 1 Corinthians 12 and <span class="x-scripture" data-type="ref" data-book="Ephesians" data-chapter="4" data-verses="11-12" data-lang="en" data-version="NKJV">Ephesians 4:11-12</span> highlight spiritual gifts and the diversity of roles in the Body of Christ.
+Key passages such as 1 Corinthians 12 and <span class="x-scripture" data-type="ref" data-book="EPH" data-chapter="4" data-verses="11-12" data-lang="en" data-version="NKJV">Ephesians 4:11-12</span> highlight spiritual gifts and the diversity of roles in the Body of Christ.
 Reflect on examples of individuals in Scripture who discovered and fulfilled their roles, like Paul, Timothy, and Lydia.

 <!-- p140 -->